DanialKama/ThirdPersonShooter/README.md

 Minor details:
 Assertion failed solved by unchecking Async Loading Thread Enabled.
 Navigation failed on streamed level solved by set Runtime Generation to Dynamic.

-You can also access the project launcher [here](https://mega.nz/folder/ePBzRAiR#9p42rAnO-mbLILq2aViTpg).

 Here are some contents that I used in this project:
 - [FPS Weapon Bundle](https://www.unrealengine.com/marketplace/en-US/product/fps-weapon-bundle)